 Genan's objective is, in accordance with our vision, to process 10% of all scrap tyres in the world before the end of year 2020.
-In Western Europe and in the USA, operations will take place in 100% company owned and company operated plants.
-In the rest of the world, Genan is looking for turnkey partners, who have great knowledge about the local market and wish to invest in the world’s leading technology within tyre recycling.
+In Western Europe and in the USA, operations will take place in 100% company-owned and company-operated plants.
+In the rest of the world, Genan is looking for turnkey partners, who have great local market knowledge, and who wish to invest in the world’s leading tyre recycling technology.

 Genan will be prepared to participate in joint venture constructions with an ownership of up to 35%, provided that conditions regarding equity, service agreements, legislation etc. are fulfilled.

 Cooperation with Genan does not only involve the construction of a ready-to-operate recycling plant.
-It gives access to more than 20 years of know-how about all aspects which are relevant for the operation and management of the business.
+It gives access to more than 20 years of know-how in all aspects which are relevant for the operation and the management of the business.

 Maintenance service packages are offered 24 hours a day, 7 days a week, for a fixed fee per tonne of input.
 This will include the exchange of all wearing parts, knives etc. as well as regular service for the whole operation.

-The cooperation with Genan does also include access to Genan’s customer network of global partners who purchase the rubber powder and granulate, the steel and the textile.
+Cooperation with Genan also includes access to Genan’s customer network of global partners who purchase Genan rubber powder and granulate, steel and textile.
 Genan invests huge resources in the ongoing product development of high-value applications for the output, and our turnkey partners will naturally profit from this knowledge bank.

 Danish pension fund PKA, accountancy firm Deloitte and the group of bank lenders have signed an agreement to secure Genan’s future, safeguarding jobs and preserving the company.
 At the same time, a new Chairman of the Genan Board of Directors has been instated.